-In the season 1 finale of Avatar: The Last Airbender, Princess Yue sacrifices herself to revive the Moon Spirit, which had been killed by Admiral Zhao.
+In the season 1 finale, Princess Yue sacrifices herself to revive the Moon Spirit, which had been killed by Admiral Zhao.
 She then becomes the new Moon Spirit.
 Though in this case she had been living on borrowed time her entire life, as the Moon Spirit had shared some of its life energy to prevent her from being stillborn, and she simply gave it back.

 In season 3, it is revealed through flashbacks that Katara's mother Kya lied about her daughter being a water bender, instead saying it was her.
 Her last words to Katara were "Everything will be all right."
 She was lying.
 However, she was expecting to be taken captive instead of killed, though it's no less admirable.

 The Sequel Series, The Legend of Korra has a non-fatal example when Lin allows Tenzin and his family to escape the Equalists by taking down the airships, only to be de-bent.